anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 # Security Considerations {#sec_cons}

 In general, the security considerations of {{!RFC8995}} apply for BRSKI-PRM also.
-Further security aspects are considered here related to:
+Further security aspects are considered in the following subsections related to:

-* the introduction of the additional component Registrar-Agent
+* the introduction of the additional component Registrar-Agent and related attack options.
-* the reversal of the pledge communication direction (push mode, compared to BRSKI)
+* the reversal of the pledge communication direction (push mode, compared to BRSKI).
-* no transport layer security between Registrar-Agent and pledge
+* no transport layer security between Registrar-Agent and pledge and the impact on transport of sensitive information.